Dear readers of ADxS.org, please forgive the disruption.

 1.1.
 Risperidone

-Use in mentally retarded children with ADHD-HI and aggressive behaviors (according to the German Medical Association).1
+Use in mentally handicapped children with ADHD-HI and aggressive behavior (according to the German Medical Association).1

-A placebo-controlled trial of the efficacy of risperidone or divalproex sodium in children with ADHD in relation to residual aggressive behavior after optimal adjustment to stimulants.
-A high response rate during the open-label stimulant optimization phase of the study suggests that rigorous titration of stimulant medication and concurrent behavioral therapy may avoid the need for additional medication.
-If this did not already result in symptom remission of the aggressive behavior, risperidone such as divalproex sodium were effective adjunctive therapies.
-Risperidone was associated with weight gain.2 Another study of divalproex reached similar results.3
+A placebo-controlled study of the efficacy of risperidone or divalproex sodium in children with ADHD on residual aggressive behavior following stimulant optimization.
+A high response rate during the open-label stimulant optimization phase of the study suggests that rigorous titration of stimulant medication and concurrent behavioral therapy may obviate the need for additional medication.
+If this did not already result in symptom remission of aggressive behavior, risperidone and divalproex sodium were effective adjunctive therapies.
+Risperidone was associated with weight gain.2 Another study on divalproex came to similar conclusions.3

-The mention in the context of ADHD probably comes from a temporary applicability in massive aggression.
-Positive effects have been reported in cases of comorbid aggression in addition to ADHD.45
+The mention in the context of ADHD probably comes from a temporary applicability in cases of massive aggression.
+Positive effects have been reported in cases of comorbid aggression alongside ADHD.45

-For the problem of D2 receptor blockade in ADHD, see ⇒ General notes on antipsychotics as D2 antagonists in ADHD.
+For the problem of blocking D2 receptors in ADHD, see ⇒ General information on antipsychotics as D2 antagonists in ADHD.

-In any case, risperidone is not suitable for the classic medication of ADHD (without underachievement or aggressiveness).
+Risperidone is certainly not suitable for the classic medication of ADHD (without inferiority or aggressiveness).

 1.2.
 Isoproterenol / Isoprenaline

 Isoproterenol is a beta-adrenoreceptor agonist.
-Above a certain dosage, isoproterenol strongly increases dopamine release in the nucleus accumbens.6
+Above a certain dosage, isoproterenol strongly increases the release of dopamine in the nucleus accumbens.6

 1.3.
 Gingko extract EGb 761

-One study claimed a selective increase in dopamine levels in the PFC for 40 to 180 minutes after ingestion by up to 63%, but only in the context of long-term ingestion, not short-term administration of EGb 761 (100mg/kg).
-At the same time, norepinephrine levels had increased by up to 20%.
-Serotonin levels did not change.
-It had caused an improvement in learning abilities.7
+One study claims a selective increase in the dopamine level in the PFC by up to 63% for 40 to 180 minutes after ingestion, but only in the context of long-term ingestion, not short-term administration of EGb 761 (100mg/kg).
+At the same time, the noradrenaline level increased by up to 20 %.
+The serotonin level did not change.
+It had brought about an improvement in learning abilities.7

-Whether an improvement is produced on ADHD symptoms, or whether, as with levodopa, which also increases dopamine levels, there is no effect on ADHD, has not been described.
+Whether there is an improvement in ADHD symptoms or whether, as with levodopa, which also increases dopamine levels, there is no effect on ADHD has not been described.

 1.4.
 Baikal

-Studies address a reduction in hyperactivity symptoms by Baikalin in rats.89
+Studies address a reduction of hyperactivity symptoms by baikalin in rats.89

-Baikalin, like MPH, appears to be able to regulate motor skills as well as learning and memory abilities in SHR rats (animal model of ADHD-C), thereby improving the core symptoms of ADHD-C, i.e., hyperactivity, impulsive behavior, and inattention.
+Baikalin, like MPH, appears to be able to regulate the motor skills as well as the learning and memory skills of SHR rats (animal model of ADHD-C) and thus improve the core symptoms of ADHD-C, i.e. hyperactivity, impulsive behavior and inattention.
 Baikalin has a dose-dependent effect.
-Compared to MPH, it takes a longer time to exert its therapeutic effect.10
+Compared to MPH, it takes longer to develop its therapeutic effect.10

-Baikalin could exert a therapeutic effect in ADHD through
+Baikalin could have a therapeutic effect on ADHD through

-• Increase dopamine levels in the striatum (whereas MPH increases dopamine in the PFC and striatum)11
+• Increase in dopamine levels in the striatum (while MPH increases dopamine in the PFC and striatum)11

-• Upregulation of the AC / cAMP / PKA pathway12
+• Upregulation of the AC / cAMP / PKA signaling pathway12

-The authors of all available sources seem to be the same persons or the same main author.
-Publications by other authors on Baikalin in ADHD could not be found.
-Prior to verification by several different author teams and review in humans, the results should not be used to try Baikalin as a medication in humans.
+The authors of all available sources appear to be the same persons or the same main author.
+Publications by other authors on Baikalin for ADHD were not found.
+Before verification by several different author teams and testing in humans, the results should not be used to try baikalin as a drug in humans.

 1.5.
 Amphetaminil